kevindayton/drupal-edit-module-twbs/README.txt

 Installation
 ------------
 1. Install like any other Drupal module.
+2. Download Underscore 1.5.x and Backbone 1.x from http://underscorejs.org/ and
+   http://backbonejs.org/, respectively and put them in sites/all/libraries, in a "underscore" and a "backbone" subdirectory, respectively.
+Either the development or production version will work.
-2. Grant the 'Access in-place editing' permission to relevant roles.
+3. Grant the 'Access in-place editing' permission to relevant roles.
-3. Contextual links on nodes will now have a 'Quick edit' link.
+4. Contextual links on nodes will now have a 'Quick edit' link.
 Clicking it will start in-place editing of that node!